July 6 — 8, 2026 (Virtual & In-Person)

-Making Friends in College: A Hybrid Summer Program
+Making Friends in College: A 3-Day Summer Program

 For Prospective & Current Auburn University Students With Social Fears, Difficulties, & Differences

-If you’re a future or current student at Auburn University* who has always struggled to meet people, make friends, and socialize in general, this hybrid summer program will help you make connections with other like-minded students on campus, learn the basic social and relational skills needed to make friendships work, and socialize with other participants in-person before fall semester starts.
+If you’re a future or current student at Auburn University* who has always struggled to meet people, make friends, and socialize in general, this hybrid summer program will help you make connections with other like-minded students on campus, learn the basic social and relational skills needed to make friendships work, build confidence in the classroom and in group assignments, and form friendships before fall semester starts.

 *This program is not affiliated with or endorsed by Auburn University.